-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER CHIEF WARRANT OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADES OF W-3, W-4, AND W-5 - (1) The marital status, civilian employment, religion, or volunteer service of an officer; - (2) Any information regarding an officer's spouse, including, but not limited to, civilian or military employment, education, race, religion, color, sex (including pregnancy), gender, gender identity, sexual orientation, national origin, and volunteer service; - (3) An officer's previous decision to opt out of a promotion selection board; and - (4) An officer's previous participation in the Career Intermission Program. - The Navy has assigned some officers outside of traditional career development patterns (e.g., institutional instructors, diversity officers, recruiting, and equal opportunity billets).
-These assignments, though greatly beneficial to the Navy, may have foreclosed to the officers so assigned opportunities available to other officers.
-In addition, other utilization policies or practices, such as those based on statutory restrictions on the assignment of women, may have had an effect on career opportunities.
+- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER CHIEF WARRANT OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF W-3, W-4, AND W-5 - (2) Any information regarding an officer's spouse, including, but not limited to, civilian or military employment, education, race, religion, color, sex (including pregnancy), gender, gender identity, sexual orientation, national origin, and volunteer service; - (3) 'An officer's previous decision to opt out of a promotion selection board; and - (4) An officer's previous participation in the Career Intermission Program. - The Navy has assigned some officers outside of traditional career development patterns (e.g., institutional instructors, diversity officers, recruiting, and equal opportunity billets).
+These assignments, though greatly beneficial to the Navy, may have foreclosed to the officers so assigned opportunities available to other officers. addition, other utilization policies or practices, such as those based on statutory restrictions on the assignment of women, may have had an effect on career opportunities.
 Such assignment practices should not prejudice the selection of these men and women for promotion; to do so may deny the Navy the diversity of talent, background, and experience we should seek and which is necessary for sustained success in our changing world.
 Successful performance of duties assigned is the key in measuring an officer's potential for promotion; duty performed well by men and women affected by such utilization policies or practices should be given weight equal to duty performed well by an officer not affected by such policies or practices. - f.
 This guidance shall not be interpreted as requiring or permitting preferential treatment of any officer or group of officers on the grounds of race, religion, color, sex (including pregnancy), gender, gender identity, sexual orientation, or national origin.

-7. Active Component Chief Warrant Officer Considerations
+7. Reserve Component Chief Warrant Officer Considerations

 a.
-Active component CWO Officer Summary Groups changed
+Reserve Component CWO Officer Summary Groups remain unchanged.
+Selection within the aggregate continues for the reserve component.

-October 1, 2017 to prepare for FY-21 selection boards.
-FY-24 is year four of promotion within competitive categories.
-Selection within the aggregate has changed to five distinct competitive categories (Surface, NUC/SUB, Aviation, General Line and IWC).
 Consideration for promotion remains fully qualified officers who have demonstrated outstanding leadership and professional acumen commensurate with the opportunities provided in their designator career path.
 Best qualified officers will be top performers who have consistently excelled at leading in operationally challenging environments and staff assignments throughout their career.
-Repeated tours in challenging, technical jobs is inline with Navy expectations for CWO and should be looked at favorably (e.g., consecutive or repeated tours as an at-sea DIVO, or on a staff where high levels of technical expertise are critical to safety/mission).
-As of October 1, 2018, the opportunity to qualify and receive a SWO pin was removed and should not be viewed negatively if opportunity after that date did not exist.
-Refer to the SECNAV approved Community Value Slides for amplifying information on specific valued achievements for each control grade within the competitive categories.
+Repeated tours in challenging, technical jobs are in-line with Navy expectations for CWO and should be looked at favorably.

 b.
-The active component promotion selection boards will apply an all-fully-qualified standard.
-Accordingly, the CWO3 boards' report shall replace the certification required by reference (a), Appendix C, paragraph 1.c.(6) with the following: The officers recommended for promotion are, in the opinion of the majority of the members of the board, fully qualified to meet the needs of the Navy among those officers whose names were provided to the boards.
+The CWO3 promotion selection board will apply an all-fully-qualified standard.
+Accordingly, the CWO3 board's report shall replace the certification required by reference (a), Appendix B, paragraph 1.c.(6) with the following: The officers recommended for promotion are, in the opinion of the majority of the members of the board, fully qualified to meet the needs of the Navy among those officers whose names were provided to the boards.